Epoponne/CelestiaSoul/README.md

 ---

-## 🌙 About CelestiaFlow
+## 🌙 About CelestiaSOUL

-CelestiaFlow is a full-stack spiritual wellness platform that delivers a deeply personalized experience by combining:
+CelestiaSOUL is a full-stack spiritual wellness platform that delivers a deeply personalized experience by combining:

 - **Complete Natal Chart Astrology Readings** — powered by a live astrology API using real birth data
 - **Sacred Breathwork Sessions** — 6 zodiac-tuned breathing techniques with 10–30 minute intervals